Table of Contents

 Pads and tampons are essential items, not luxuries, and that’s just one of the many reasons that they should be free.

-2. Support gender equality in the workplace with free pads and tampons
+2. Support gender equality in the workplace

 Offering free period products like pads and tampons eases the lives of menstruators and improves the overall health and well-being of the workplace, school or communal facility by supporting gender inclusivity.